aniruddhballal/VenPayRL/README.md

 ## Agents

 ### Rule-based
-Sorts unpaid invoices by days until due and pays the most urgent ones when urgency ≤ 5 days or the penalty ratio (`penaltyRate / daysUntilDue`) exceeds a threshold.
-Deterministic and stable.
+Sorts unpaid invoices by due date ascending.
+Pays in full if cash allows, partial if overdue and partially affordable, delays otherwise.
+Deterministic, stable, zero penalties on scenarios where cash covers total invoice value.

 ### Random
-Randomly selects full pay, partial pay, or delay for each invoice each step using a seeded RNG.
-Serves as the untrained baseline — any structured agent should beat this on constrained scenarios.
+Randomly selects full pay, partial pay, or delay each step using a seeded RNG.
+Serves as the untrained floor — every structured agent should clearly beat this on constrained scenarios.

 ### Heuristic
-Combines penalty rate and deadline proximity into a single urgency score (`penaltyRate / max(daysUntilDue, 1)`).
-Pays in full above score threshold, partial above a lower threshold, otherwise delays.
-Consistently outperforms random on tight-cash and high-penalty scenarios.
+Scores each invoice by `penaltyRate / max(daysUntilDue, 0.5)`.
+Higher score = pay first.
+Pays in full if affordable, partial if partially affordable, delays otherwise.
+Consistently the best non-learning agent — wins on high-penalty and stochastic scenarios.

 ### Q-Table Agent
 Learns a payment policy over episodes using Q-learning with epsilon-greedy exploration.
 State space: